 Violation Type Violation Begin Violation End Violation Explanation FAILURE SUBMIT OEL REPORT FOR TTHM 10/19/2020 07/15/2021 We failed to submit our operational evaluation level (OEL) report to our regulator.
 The report is needed to determine best treatment practices necessary to minimize possible future exceedences of TTHM.
-FAILURE SUBMIT OEL REPORT FOR TTHM 03/12/2021 07/15/2021 We failed to submit our operational evaluation level (OEL) report to our regulator.
+FAILURE SUBMIT OEL REPORT FOR TTHM 03/09/2021 07/15/2021 We failed to submit our operational evaluation level (OEL) report to our regulator.
 The report is needed to determine best treatment practices necessary to minimize possible future exceedences of TTHM.
 MCL, LRAA 01/01/2021 03/31/2021 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
 MCL, LRAA 04/01/2021 06/30/2021 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.

-MCL, LRAA 07/01/2021 09/30/2021 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
-MCL, LRAA 10/01/2021 12/31/2021 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
+MCL, LRAA 07/01/2021 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
+MCL, LRAA 10/01/2021 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
+MONITORING, ROUTINE (DBP), MAJOR 07/01/2021 We failed to test our drinking water for the contaminant and period indicated.
+Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.